vipulnaik/diet-exercise-health/events/2025/2025-01-15-audiological-evaluation.md

-c) Subjectively identifying what volume in the left ear seemed as loud to me as a given volume in the right ear, using both normal headphones and bone cnduction headphones.
+c) Subjectively identifying what volume in the left ear seemed as loud to me as a given volume in the right ear, using both normal headphones and bone conduction headphones.

   * Using normal headphones, a volume of 4/64 (1/16) on the right ear matches about 20/64 (5/16) on the left ear.